 PC: The main advantage is to minimize the number of wings you have in your quiver.

-It provides higher lift than monoplane wing, so an earlier planing, and it gives a better longitudinal stability.
-It's, therefore, a very good choice for beginners and for people who like to use small sails.
+It provides higher lift than monoplane wing, so earlier planing, and it gives better longitudinal stability.
+It’s a very good choice for beginners and for people who like to use small sails.

 WZ: Do you see any drawback?

 PC: Of course, the top speed is lower than a monoplane, even for a 1770cm² wing (the area of the 2 wings put together).

 WZ: Any possible problems of interferences between the wings?